HughesNet launched its final 5th generation satellite in December 2016 and rolled out Gen5 service to customers in April 2017.

 Getting Gen5 Service

-Do keep in mind - traditionally all HughesNet plans (even upgrades from older service generations) have required agreeing to a multi-year contract to sign up for a new tier of service.
+Do keep in mind - traditionally all HughesNet plans require agreeing to a multi-year contract to sign up for a new tier of service.

 Make sure that these new plans will meet your needs before getting locked in!

 HughesNet has NEVER directly supported mobile satellite internet installations - they will only directly setup fixed location stationary installations.